Deposition Masks, 20 x 15 mm

 The schematic drawing of our active material mask can be seen below.

-Ossila's single electrode mask has been designed to give the largest area for a device using out S211 substrate, using our single electrode mask it is possible to define a 48mm2 device.
-By looking at large single electrode devices it is possible to study the changes in performance of thin film devices when transitioning from small scale lab devices to large scale industrial processes.
+Ossila's single electrode mask has been designed to give the largest area for a device using our S211 substrate.
+Using our single-electrode mask, it is possible to define a 48mm2 device.
+By looking at large single-electrode devices, it is possible to study the changes in performance of thin film devices when transitioning from small scale lab devices to large scale industrial processes.
 The deposition pattern overlaid onto our S211 substrate is shown to the right.

-Ossila's multi electrode busbar mask has been designed to obtain the highest performance while maintaining a minimum amount of deposition steps.
-Using a combination of our multi electrode mask and busbar mask 8 electrodes can be defined while allowing for the deposition of extra material to reduce resistive losses.
-By using our multi electrode/busbar mask the best device performance can be achieved while maintaining the same amount of fabrication steps as our regular multi electrode mask.
+Ossila's multi-electrode busbar mask has been designed to obtain the highest performance whilst maintaining a minimum amount of deposition steps.
+Using a combination of our multi-electrode mask and busbar mask, 8 electrodes can be defined whilst allowing for the deposition of extra material to reduce resistive losses.
+By using our multi-electrode/busbar mask, the best device performance can be achieved whilst maintaining the same amount of fabrication steps as our regular multi-electrode mask.
 The deposition pattern overlaid onto our S211 substrate is shown to the right.

 The schematic drawing of our multi-electrode/busbar mask can be seen below: